-Living in the most beautiful part of the country, North West Montana, patti dean, every day at the crack of dawn, studies, researches the provenance of the law, writes and learns newness.
+Living in the most beautiful part of the country, North West Montana with her rescue dog, every day at the crack of dawn, Patti studies, researches the provenance of the law, writes and learns newness.
 She keeps spiritually fit by engaging in service work.
 Her passions include reading, design, law and the depths of our connectedness to all living things.

 Spending most of her childhood in sunny California – her father an inventor, her mother an artist, and with the enrichment of older brothers, there was a great deal of freedom growing up.

 As a child Patti remembers taking trips constantly with kids, dogs and new red convertibles along with ice cream fights in those convertibles.

 Learning early that your power in life lies in the choosing, she made the choice to continue traveling, learning about the world and how to live life on life’s terms while having fun at the same time.
 Her jobs took her to places she never even heard of before and left her wondering if she would ever return…She spent more on suitcases and shoes than most people spend on houses.

 Patti is subject to a daughter and a grandson whom force her to forge paths into regions where she dares to go – to try to illuminate experiences that are somehow familiar to us yet may remain just beyond the reach of expression.